Talbragar Fossil Fish Bed: Paleoenvironment

 During the time of deposition, what is now the Talbragar Fossil Fish Bed would have been a shallow lake in a warm and humid environment.
 Due to the thickness of the unit and small amount of burrows found, it was most likely a short-lived, very shallow body of water that would have shoaled towards the southern section.
-This lake most likely did not last very long with Percival (1979) estimating an time period of about 250 years.
+This lake most likely did not last very long with Percival (1979) estimating a time period of about 250 years.
 The water in the lake would have been well oxygenated with a large amount of autotroph biomass based on what is found at the site.
 At least a part of the base of the food web would have been made up by fly larvae found at the bottom of the lake along with smaller fish species.
 Due to the amount of degraded fish found, mainly at the southern site, the shallowest areas were most likely made up of quiet backwater environments and isolated pools.
 Unlike modern lake ecosystems, it has been suggested that lake food webs were not regulated by larger aquatic plants.
 Based on coprolites at the site, fish were eating other fish, bivalves, and softer food such as soft invertebrates and plants.
 Surrounding the lake, it would have been forested with a number of different plant groups being present including pentoxylalean gymnosperms, araucariacean conifers, seed ferns, and true ferns.
 This shallow lake would have been covered by volcanic ash showers in the area.
 This event would have been made up by two phases with the first being made up of lahar with a second fall of ash causing the full infill of the lake.